 - Focus on the Call to Action: Depending on your audience, your content might resonate more with one group or the other.

 - Aim for Global Maximum: What is the overarching goal of your website?

-- Elimination: Create less distractions.
+- Elimination: Create fewer distractions.

 - Consistency: Make testing changes consistent throughout visitor flow.

-Split Testing practices within webpages:
+Split Testing practices within web pages: